The Story of a Living Fossil; Breeva, the Horseshoe Crab

-A brief background for the following chapter: For the first time ever, Breeva has left behind her best friends, Omnu the ammonite, and her cousin, Rin, a trilobite.
+A brief background: For the first time, Breeva has left behind her best friends, Omnu the ammonite, and her cousin, Rin, a trilobite.
 She has no choice in the matter driven by Mother Nature to continue the cycle of life.
-Regardless of her friend's concern for her safety, she must leave the comfort of their ocean habitat.
+Regardless of her friend's concern for her safety, she must leave the familiarity of her ocean habitat.

 Delivery On The Beach

-The young horseshoe crab decided to hike across the beach in search of an ideal nesting spot for her eggs.
-It needed to be far enough inland from shore so her eggs wouldn't get flushed out by high tide.
-Yet, it also needed to be close enough to shore for when her fresh hatchlings made their mad dash towards the water.
-She quickly discovered that traveling across the sinking crystal sands was far more strenuous than what she was used to underwater.
-She worked ever so hard with her pusher legs and gradually inched her way closer towards the outlying tree line.
+The young horseshoe crab decided to hike across the beach in search of an ideal nesting place for her eggs.
+The nest needed to be far enough away from the shore in order to protect her eggs from becoming flushed out by high tide.
+Yet, it also needed to be close enough to the shore in order for her new hatchlings to successfully make their mad dash to the sea.
+She quickly discovered that traveling across the sinking crystal sands was far more strenuous than what she was accustomed to underwater.
+She worked ever so hard with her pusher legs and gradually managed to inch her way closer towards the outlying tree line.
 Along the route, her body disappeared and reappeared between the swells.
 The heat from the sun penetrated through her exoskeleton armor giving her a new sensation of inner warmth.
 While lumbering along, she stumbled across a tiny mollusk and easily scooped it up with her front feeding legs.
 Energized by the protein snack, she refocused her search.
 The first time mother-to-be left behind a pattern of wavy tracks where she had crisscrossed back and forth, unsure of where to dig for a nest.